Jwakers/punk-api/README.md

+### Run locally

-### `npm start`
+`npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-What I would add:
+### What I would add:

-- Better input validation and submit validation on filter inputs
+- Better input and submit validation on filter inputs.
-- Better error handling
+- Better error handling (in page messageing, handle status codes etc)
-- Loading states for compoenents (show a spinner whilst the api fetches the data)
+- Loading states for compoenents (show a spinner whilst the api fetches the data for example)
-- Overall design (currently basic styles and transitions are used, would like to expand on this with a more dynamic display, for example CTA bloks appearing in sequence, as though they were stacking.)
+- Overal design (currently basic styles and transitions are used, would like to expand on this with a more dynamic display, for example CTA bloks appearing in sequence, as though they were stacking.)
 - More filters and sorting options
-- 'No results' component (with search tips)
+- 'No results' component
 - Add pagination for larger result sets
-- Show all details of beer when CTA is clicked (new page)
+- Show all details of beer on a different page when CTA is clicked
+- Refine the sort to re-sort data when fetched, if a sort option has already been selected
+- Simple tests using Jest
+- Fix issue causing chrome browser to offer translation from French to English